Too Many Cooks (novel): Plot summary

-Wolfe is the last contestant to taste the dishes, but halfway through he summons Archie into the private dining room where the tasting is taking place; Philip Laszio has been murdered, stabbed in the back and hidden behind a room divider.
+Wolfe is the last contestant to taste the dishes, but halfway through, he summons Archie into the private dining room where the tasting is taking place; Philip Laszio has been murdered, stabbed in the back and hidden behind a room divider.
 The authorities are called, led by Barry Tolman, a local prosecutor who happened to arrive on the train with Wolfe and Goodwin.
-At Wolfe's suggestion, Tolman examines the results of the taste testing, on the theory that the murderer, either tense before committing murder or shaken afterwards, would be unable to determine accurately the missing ingredients.
-Jerome Berin has the lowest score and, based on Wolfe's theory, he is subsequently charged with murder.
+At Wolfe's suggestion, Tolman examines the results of the taste testing on the theory that the murderer, either tense before committing murder or shaken afterwards, would be unable to determine accurately the missing ingredients.
+Jerome Berin has the lowest score and, based on Wolfe's theory, is subsequently charged with murder.
 This drives a wedge between Tolman and Constanza Berin, Jerome's daughter, who have been developing a romantic attachment.

-The next morning, Wolfe receives a visit from Laszio's employer at the Churchill, Raymond Liggett, and Laszio's assistant Alberto Malfi.
-They want Wolfe's help in securing a replacement for Laszio at the Churchill.
-Although Wolfe is scornful of Liggett's request and refuses his employment, when Berin is arrested he is skeptical that Berin could be the murderer and sees an opportunity to get the master chef into his debt.
-Wolfe decides to investigate Laszio's murder and exonerate Berin.
+The next morning, Wolfe receives a visit from Laszio's employer at the Churchill, Raymond Liggett, and Laszio's assistant Alberto Malfi; they want Wolfe's help in securing a replacement for Laszio at the Churchill.
+Although Wolfe is scornful of Liggett's request and refuses his employment, when Berin is arrested, he is skeptical that Berin could be the murderer.
+Seeing an opportunity to get the master chef into his debt, Wolfe decides to investigate Laszio's murder and exonerate Berin.
 Wolfe learns from Lio Coyne, the wife of one of the guests, that she saw two men in waiter's uniforms in the dining room around the time of the murder, with one of them hushing another.

 Consequently, Wolfe gathers together the African-American kitchen and serving staff and questions them.
 In contrast to the racist and abusive attitudes of the local authorities, Wolfe is courteous, respectful, and civil to the men, but they are nevertheless skeptical and uncooperative until he appeals to their sense of equity and justice.
 He argues that if they shield the murderer solely because of his skin colour then they are “rendering your race a serious disservice” and are “helping to perpetuate and aggravate the very exclusions which you justly resent."
-Impressed by the speech, Paul Whipple—a waiter and college student—admits that he was one of the men in the dining room that night.
+Impressed by the speech, Paul Whipple, a waiter and college student, admits that he was one of the men in the dining room that night.
 But the other man was not African-American; he was wearing blackface.
-It is also revealed that Laszio himself had switched around the sauce dishes before Berin's turn, to humiliate him; this explains Berin's low score.
+It is also revealed that Laszio himself had switched around the sauce dishes before Berin's turn to humiliate him; this explains Berin's low score.